 When do you need a wet signature?

-You need a wet signature when an institution requires a physical signature on a document or when the law does not recognize the validity of electronic signatures for a document.
+You need a wet signature when an institution requires a physical signature on a document, or when the law does not recognize electronic signatures for that document.

 Pros and Cons of using Wet Signatures

-To decide if you should use wet signatures, it’s important to look at the pros and cons.
+To decide whether to use wet signatures, consider the pros and cons.

 Pros of Wet Signatures